1. Home

 If the account you are using is not yet registered for MFA or is, but you want/need to generate a separate TOTP_KEY for the Exoprise sensors, you’ll need to follow the steps in this section.

-• Select Mobile App and Use Verification Code
+• Select Authenticator App and click Next

 • To complete the registration, you’ll need to scan the QR code with or enter the “Secret Key” into an existing authenticator app (e.g. Microsoft Authenticator, Google Authenticator, Authy) after which the authenticator will start generating TOTP_CODEs.